grm34/ZenMaxBuilder/README.md

 ZMB is a tool to facilitate the compilation of an Android kernel, it does not modify the source, does not adds possible patchset and does not fixes specific drivers or compilation warnings.

-The only change made is the addition of the selected toolchain compiler in the main Makefile, all others options from ZMB settings will be passed directly to make as command-line argument:
+The only change made is the addition of the selected toolchain compiler in the main Makefile, all others options from ZMB settings will be passed directly to make as command-line arguments :

     # AOSP-Clang
     CROSS_COMPILE ?= aarch64-linux-android-